Major brownfield regeneration drives future community

-Fronting the River Taw, this high quality mixed-use scheme is bringing employment, housing and economic development to this area of North Devon to create a sense of community and place.
+Fronting the River Taw, this high-quality, 160,000 sq. m mixed-use scheme has brought employment, housing and economic development to this area of North Devon to create a sense of community and place.

-In 2009, Hydrock was appointed by Development Securities’ joint venture with Wessex Investors to undertake a due diligence exercise on this 16 hectare former industrial site.
-With the site already benefiting from an extant consent for retail use, our client was seeking consent for a supermarket, retail park, residential units, hotel and leisure facilities.
+In 2009, Hydrock was appointed by Development Securities’ joint venture with Wessex Investors to undertake a due diligence exercise on this 39-acre former industrial site.
+The site benefited from an extant consent for retail use, and our client was seeking consent for a supermarket, retail park and residential.

 Our due diligence identified the technical challenges and constraints of the site and informed the strategy required for each phase of the proposed development.
 Of particular note was the importance of protecting an immediately adjacent Site of Special Scientific Interest (SSSI) and County Wildlife Site (CWS).

-Following our initial due diligence we supported Wessex Investors in obtaining full planning consent for an Asda superstore and outline consent for the residential, leisure, hotel and retail park aspects of the development.
+Following our initial due diligence, we supported the joint venture team in obtaining full planning consent for an Asda superstore and outline consent for the residential and retail park aspects of the development.